Bible Study

 A couple of years ago, I had the opportunity to join a mastermind that was presented as if it were a Christian group.
 As a part of the group, I immediately learned the principle of manifestation.
 For those of you who might not be familiar with the term, manifestation is connected to the law of attraction.
 It was made popular by the 2006 bestselling book, The Secret, and has been espoused by people such as Iyanla Vanzant and Oprah.1

-Angelina Lombardo shares that “Manifesting is making everything you want to feel and experience a reality…via your thoughts, actions, beliefs, and emotions.”2 However, a deeper study of it will show that action usually takes a back seat to the thoughts, beliefs, and emotions you experience.
+Angelina Lombardo shares that “Manifesting is making everything you want to feel and experience a reality…via your thoughts, actions, beliefs, and emotions.”2 However, a deeper study of manifesting will show that action usually takes a back seat to thoughts, beliefs, and emotions.

 And I began to fall for it.